 This is a grave mistake.
 It usually means that if the startup fails, they are left with a useless product and many wasted years.

-Emil Lamprecht of Growth Mechanics, in his entrepreneur tips and strategies, suggest building the startup with a marketing plan in mind.
+Emil Lamprecht of Growth Mechanics, in his entrepreneur tips and strategies book, suggest building the startup with a marketing plan in mind.

 “These two sides must always play off each other, as the product dictates the direction, but the marketing dictates the function/look/feel.”